 — Elen, Nvak Class of 2017

-- Regularly release student recordings for commercial distribution, and aggressively pursue film, television, and commercial music placement, radio airplay, and other forms of exposure, including song placement in top Spotify and Apple Music playlists.
+- Release: Regularly release student recordings for commercial distribution, and aggressively pursue film, television, and commercial music placement, radioplay, and other forms of exposure i.e. getting song placement in top Spotify and Apple Music playlists.
+Thereby, turning Nvak into a self-sustaining non-profit.

-- Expand our Pop-Up program into new regions.
+- Expand: Expand our program into new regions.
 Using feedback from each iteration, identify where Nvak can have the greatest impact and build a recurring presence in these regions.
-It is our goal to establish such presences in new territories at least every two years.
+It is our goal to establish such presences in new territories every two years.

-- Procure and develop a dedicated Nvak facility in Yerevan, Armenia.
-With students, transform this space into a cooperative rehearsal, recording, teaching, and performance space run and maintained by local students that offers year-round access.
+- Buy: Buy a dedicated Nvak space in Yerevan; transform this space into a cooperative rehearsal, recording, teaching, and performance space run & maintained by students.